Tesla Roadster (second generation): History

 In 2011, at the end of the production run of the original Tesla Roadster, Musk suggested that a new version of the Roadster, without the Lotus Elise chassis, could return to production by 2014.
 The new Roadster was first teased in 2014.
 At the time, it was also referred to as the Tesla Model R.

 In 2015, Musk suggested a new Roadster as early as 2019, capable of faster acceleration.
-A tweet by Musk in December 2016 said that a second Roadster was in Tesla plans, but still "some years away".
-The second Roadster was designed by Franz von Holzhausen.
+A tweet by Musk in December 2016 said that a second Roadster was in Tesla's plans, but still "some years away".

-A prototype of the Roadster was shown in a surprise moment at the end of the Tesla Semi event on November 16, 2017, when a Roadster was driven out of the back of one of the semi-truck trailers to the song "Sabotage", with a tease of availability in the year 2020 at the starting price of US$200,000.
-Musk explained the concept as: "The point of doing this is to give a hardcore smackdown to gasoline cars.
+A prototype of the Roadster made a surprise appearance at the end of the Tesla Semi event on November 16, 2017, when it was driven out of the back of one of the semi-truck trailers to the song "Sabotage", with a tease of availability in 2020 at a starting price of US$200,000.
+Musk explained the concept as, "The point of doing this is to give a hardcore smackdown to gasoline cars.
 Driving a gasoline sports car is going to feel like a steam engine with a side of quiche."
 Test rides were given at the event for those who immediately paid the first $5,000 of a $50,000 deposit to pre-order the vehicle.
 Additional information followed after the teaser, such as the various world-record speeds Tesla said it would break.

 In June 2018, Musk revealed a potential feature called "SpaceX option package" for the Roadster.
 This would add around ten cold gas thrusters to the car to improve maneuverability; it would comprise an electric pump to recharge an air tank used to provide compressed air flowing through propelling nozzles to generate a cold jet thrust.
 The air tanks, based on "composite overwrapped pressure vessel" (COPV) also used in the Falcon 9 and Falcon Heavy rockets, would replace the back seats.
 The thrusters would be used to improve cornering, acceleration, top speed, and braking.
 Working pressure would be 10000 psi.
 On June 27, 2019, Musk tweeted that a "2.1 sec 0-60 mph was the base model before adding rocket thruster option".
+He also claimed a version of it would be able to accelerate to 60 mph in under 1 second.
+In August 2025, Tesla filed a patent for ground effect technology for the Roadster.

+An unveiling of the production Roadster was planned to take place at various dates from late 2024 through mid-2026.
+On September 12, 2026, Tesla teased a "Go for launch" event on social media, to take place in Waco, Texas on October 1.